 Once goals and a program are established, a coach must ensure they meet all their client’s needs, both inside and outside of the gym.
 The nourishment plan will support the individually designed program.

 At OPEX HQ our coaches are constantly seeking education and professional development.
-That is why we created a Coach’s Toolkit, a free 30-day mini-course giving coaches the tools they need to develop as professional coaches.
+That is why we created The Free Professional Coaching Blueprint giving coaches the tools they need to develop as professional coaches.